 Before matriculating, applicants must have completed a bachelor’s degree from an accredited college or university and have a proven track record of strong academic performance.
 It is not uncommon for applicants to already hold advanced degrees (MS, MBA, and PhD).
 We accept applicants from a wide variety of academic majors.
-However, students will need to have successfully completed prerequisite courses before enrolling.
-Prerequisites do not have to be completed before applying for admission.
+However, you will need to have successfully completed prerequisite courses prior to or concurrent with your application for admission to the MSA program.

 Prerequisite courses for applicants include at least one, but ideally two semesters of college-level statistical methods, including substantive coursework covering regression analysis.